How to Kill Crabgrass You Don't Want

 How to Get Rid of Crabgrass Naturally

 For those of you who are dead set against having crabgrass take over, but don't like using chemicals, here are several suggestions for getting rid of it naturally.
 Note that the ultimate goal is to create a thick, healthy lawn that has no room for crabgrass to grow.
+What you can do is:

-- Start watering early
+- Start watering early, before it gets warm.

-- Enrich the soil
+- Enrich the soil.

-- Overseed and reseed early and late
+- Overseed and reseed in early spring and late fall with your preferred grass.

-- Mow high most of the time
+- Mow high most of the time to block the light.

-- Be careful how you trim lawn edges
+- Be careful how you trim lawn edges.

-- Water deep and rare
+- Water deep and rare.

 When is the best time to start watering the lawn again?
 If you don't want crabgrass to grow, the best time is early in spring.
 Remember, those seeds are just sitting in the soil waiting for warmth and water to grow.
 When you water early, before the soil warms up, you encourage the growth of your perennial grasses instead.
 When they grow up thick, there is no room for the crabgrass seedlings to take hold.

 How can I enrich the soil, so crabgrass won't like it?
-Either buy bark mulch or use your own grass clippings as mulch and mix it up into the poor soil, aerating as you go.
+Either buy bark mulch or use your own grass clippings as mulch and mix it into the poor soil, aerating as you go.
 This will give it texture, nutrients, and help with air and water distribution in the soil.
 You can also add fertilizer, but test the soil first to see which nutrients it needs most.
 Corn gluten meal is a great supplement to add, since crabgrass doesn't like it.

 How does overseeding affect crabgrass?
 When you overseed late in fall or early in spring, after the crabgrass has died and before it starts growing again, you give your regular grass time to grow into the empty spaces.
 A strong, thick turf will block crabgrass seedlings from growing.